BergstromDomain/MainApp/docs/section_1_getting_started/1_0_getting_started_toc.md

 ## Getting Started ##
-> This section covers setting up the environment and creating the application.
+> This section covers setting up the Cloud9 environment, installing the relevant components and creating the database before creating a new application.

 ### Table of Contents ###